tree-fiddy/MapReduce-Directed-Graph-on-Azure/README.md

 # MapReduce Directed Graph on Azure

+## Dependencies
+This program runs on Cloudera's CDH 5.18 distribution.
+It also requires a few packages (which I haven't looked into...
+I just received them and went along with it).
 ## Objective
 Using a TSV with 2 columns (Source and Target), calculating out-degree and in-degree of nodes.